rankinstudio/unWrap/README.md

 # unWrap
-Unwrap Allsky (Fisheye) images into rectilinear in Python
+Unwrap allsky (fisheye) images into rectilinear in Python